Perturbative criteria for the ergodicity of interacting dissipative quantum lattice systems: Interacting qudits: proofs

 \subsection{Perturbative criterion for ergodicity}

-Before discussing the proof of Theorem~\ref{thm2}, we show that the QMS $\big(\mathcal{P}_t\big)_{t\geq0}$ has finite speed of propagation: the evolution of the product of two observables, with distant ``support'', can be approximated by the product of their respective evolution on a suitable time scale.
+Before discussing the proof of Theorem~\ref{thm2}, we show that the Lieb-Robinson bounds hold for the QFS $\big(\mathcal{P}_t\big)_{t\geq0}$: the evolution of the product of two observables, with distant ``support'', can be approximated by the product of their respective evolution on a suitable time scale.

 \begin{proposition} Set

 and assume there exists $\xi>0$ such that

 Then, for each $\Lambda_1,\Lambda_2\in\Pfin$, $f_1\in\mc A_{\Lambda_1}$, $f_2\in\mc A_{\Lambda_2}$, and $t\geq0$,